Twitter (NYSE:TWTR) PT Lowered to $70.00

-Twitter (NYSE:TWTR) had its target price decreased by equities researchers at Jefferies Financial Group from $80.00 to $70.00 in a note issued to investors on Wednesday, Analyst Price Targets reports.
-The firm presently has a “hold” rating on the social networking company’s stock.
-Jefferies Financial Group’s price objective would suggest a potential upside of 28.94% from the stock’s current price.
+Twitter (NYSE:TWTR) had its price objective reduced by research analysts at KeyCorp from $81.00 to $70.00 in a research note issued to investors on Wednesday, Price Targets.com reports.
+The brokerage presently has an “overweight” rating on the social networking company’s stock.
+KeyCorp’s price objective points to a potential upside of 28.94% from the stock’s current price.

-TWTR has been the subject of a number of other research reports.
-Susquehanna upped their price objective on Twitter from $70.00 to $85.00 and gave the stock a “positive” rating in a research note on Friday, July 23rd.
-Morgan Stanley upped their price objective on Twitter from $62.00 to $68.00 and gave the stock an “equal weight” rating in a research note on Friday, July 23rd.
-KeyCorp dropped their price objective on Twitter from $81.00 to $70.00 and set an “overweight” rating for the company in a research note on Wednesday.
-Canaccord Genuity dropped their price objective on Twitter from $78.00 to $72.00 and set a “hold” rating for the company in a research note on Wednesday.
+Other research analysts also recently issued reports about the company.
+Jefferies Financial Group lifted their price target on Twitter from $70.00 to $80.00 and gave the stock a “hold” rating in a research report on Tuesday, July 20th.
 They noted that the move was a valuation call.
-Finally, Piper Sandler dropped their price objective on Twitter from $76.00 to $70.00 and set a “neutral” rating for the company in a research note on Wednesday.
-Two research analysts have rated the stock with a sell rating, seventeen have given a hold rating and sixteen have given a buy rating to the company’s stock.
-According to MarketBeat.com, Twitter has a consensus rating of “Hold” and an average target price of $71.33.
+Morgan Stanley lifted their price objective on Twitter from $62.00 to $68.00 and gave the stock an “equal weight” rating in a report on Friday, July 23rd.
+Susquehanna lifted their price objective on Twitter from $70.00 to $85.00 and gave the stock a “positive” rating in a report on Friday, July 23rd.
+Oppenheimer lifted their price objective on Twitter from $70.00 to $85.00 and gave the stock an “outperform” rating in a report on Friday, July 23rd.
+Finally, UBS Group lifted their price objective on Twitter from $62.00 to $69.00 and gave the stock a “neutral” rating in a report on Friday, July 23rd.
+Two equities research analysts have rated the stock with a sell rating, seventeen have assigned a hold rating and sixteen have assigned a buy rating to the company.
+Based on data from MarketBeat, the company has a consensus rating of “Hold” and a consensus price target of $71.33.

-In other Twitter news, insider Vijaya Gadde sold 2,388 shares of the firm’s stock in a transaction on Wednesday, September 15th.
-The stock was sold at an average price of $59.86, for a total transaction of $142,945.68.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, insider Matthew Derella sold 18,382 shares of Twitter stock in a transaction on Wednesday, August 4th.
-The shares were sold at an average price of $68.59, for a total value of $1,260,821.38.
+In related news, insider Matthew Derella sold 18,382 shares of the company’s stock in a transaction dated Wednesday, August 4th.
+The stock was sold at an average price of $68.59, for a total value of $1,260,821.38.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, CAO Robert Kaiden sold 11,603 shares of the company’s stock in a transaction dated Thursday, August 5th.
+The shares were sold at an average price of $69.04, for a total value of $801,071.12.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 114,662 shares of company stock worth $7,495,534.
-Company insiders own 2.56% of the company’s stock.
+Insiders sold 114,662 shares of company stock valued at $7,495,534 in the last quarter.
+2.56% of the stock is currently owned by corporate insiders.

-Several large investors have recently made changes to their positions in the company.
-Sawtooth Solutions LLC increased its holdings in shares of Twitter by 3.1% in the 2nd quarter.
-Sawtooth Solutions LLC now owns 5,338 shares of the social networking company’s stock valued at $367,000 after acquiring an additional 159 shares during the period.
-Wrapmanager Inc. increased its holdings in shares of Twitter by 0.5% in the 2nd quarter.
-Wrapmanager Inc. now owns 35,734 shares of the social networking company’s stock valued at $2,459,000 after acquiring an additional 163 shares during the period.
-JJJ Advisors Inc. increased its holdings in shares of Twitter by 40.1% in the 3rd quarter.
-JJJ Advisors Inc. now owns 576 shares of the social networking company’s stock valued at $35,000 after acquiring an additional 165 shares during the period.
-CAPROCK Group Inc. increased its holdings in shares of Twitter by 1.7% in the 3rd quarter.
-CAPROCK Group Inc. now owns 10,714 shares of the social networking company’s stock valued at $647,000 after acquiring an additional 178 shares during the period.
-Finally, Franklin Resources Inc. increased its holdings in shares of Twitter by 0.9% in the 2nd quarter.
-Franklin Resources Inc. now owns 21,134 shares of the social networking company’s stock valued at $1,455,000 after acquiring an additional 179 shares during the period.
-Institutional investors and hedge funds own 79.32% of the company’s stock.
+Several institutional investors have recently made changes to their positions in TWTR.
+Lone Pine Capital LLC bought a new stake in shares of Twitter in the second quarter worth about $681,422,000.
+Sumitomo Mitsui Trust Holdings Inc. increased its holdings in shares of Twitter by 94.2% in the second quarter.
+Sumitomo Mitsui Trust Holdings Inc. now owns 10,095,715 shares of the social networking company’s stock worth $694,686,000 after acquiring an additional 4,897,317 shares in the last quarter.
+ARK Investment Management LLC increased its holdings in shares of Twitter by 59.3% in the second quarter.
+ARK Investment Management LLC now owns 12,416,085 shares of the social networking company’s stock worth $854,351,000 after acquiring an additional 4,622,845 shares in the last quarter.
+Nikko Asset Management Americas Inc. increased its holdings in shares of Twitter by 170.5% in the second quarter.
+Nikko Asset Management Americas Inc. now owns 7,268,794 shares of the social networking company’s stock worth $499,148,000 after acquiring an additional 4,582,087 shares in the last quarter.
+Finally, Whale Rock Capital Management LLC bought a new stake in shares of Twitter in the first quarter worth about $239,153,000.
+Institutional investors own 79.32% of the company’s stock.

 About Twitter